+- 1 Open the Slide Master page(View > Master > Slide Master) and replace

+'Program Name' text with the name of the

+Accredited Program, alternatively use the

+International version of the presentation.

-- 1 Open the Slide Master page(View > Master > Slide Master) and replace 'Program Name' text with the name of the Accredited Program. - 2 In the footer of the white body pages replace 'Program Name' with the name of the Accredited Program. - Save file as PPT template and use as basis for future presentations. - You can also save this updated file as the default theme on your computer. - Where possible include images to tell your story.
+- 2 In the footer of the white body pages replace 'Program Name' with the name of the Accredited Program or remove if not needed.

+Save file as PPT template and use as basis for future presentations.

+You can also save this updated file as the default theme on your computer.

+- Where possible include images to tell your story.
 A picture paints a thousand words.
-Use the template to drop in full images. - 4 Punctuate your longer presentations with chapter slides. - Use simple strong messages to make a point.
+Use the template to drop in full images. - 4 Punctuate your longer presentations with chapter slides. - 5 Use simple strong messages to make a point.